Skip to content

 Tackling the Employability crisis

 Despite widespread economic turbulence, unemployment may not reach the crisis levels predicted last year.
 But issues such as underemployment, a hiring slowdown and inclusion look set to impact economic growth.
-Dr Deborah Talbot talks to Tony Wilson, Director of the Institute for Employment Studies, about economic and employment trends, and what a holistic employability strategy might look like.
+Dr Deborah Talbot talks to Tony Wilson, Director of the Institute for Employment Studies, about economic and employment trends, the potential for an employability crisis, and what a holistic employability strategy might look like.

 Dr Deborah Talbot: Unemployment has been a huge source of concern over the past year.
 What are the macro trends currently?

-Tony Wilson: The good news is that we’ve almost certainly avoided an unemployment catastrophe.
+Tony Wilson: The good news is that we’ve almost certainly avoided an employability crisis.
 Last year many of us were fearing unemployment levels of above three million, maybe even reaching five million, which would have been devastating.
-Largely because of the job retention scheme, the latest forecast for unemployment is suggesting that it’s going to peak at about 2.2 million, which is still 800,000 higher than it before the crisis, but far, far below what it could have been especially because given GDP shrank by 10% in 2020 – the biggest contraction on record.
+Largely because of the job retention scheme, the latest forecast for unemployment is suggesting that it’s going to peak at about 2.2 million.
+This is still 800,000 higher than it before the crisis, but far, far below what it could have been especially because given GDP shrank by 10% in 2020 – the biggest contraction on record.

 However, there are three big warning signs at the moment.
-One is that long-term unemployment is rising because people who became unemployed or started to look for work last summer have had very little chance to get back into work.
-The second issue is that there are signs that the crisis may be causing existing inequalities in the labour market to widen, with black and Asian young people, those with disabilities and lone parents faring worse.
+One is that long-term unemployment is rising.
+The people who became unemployed or started to look for work last summer have had very little chance to get back into work.
+The second issue is that there are signs that the employability crisis may be causing existing inequalities in the labour market to widen.
+Black and Asian young people, those with disabilities, and lone parents appear to be faring worse.
 And thirdly, there are growing signs of job insecurity and underemployment, and people being stuck in work that’s a lower occupational level than their skills.
-In any recession there’s a growth in what you call ‘second choice jobs’ – jobs you take because you need the money – and we need in the longer term to help people find the right job for their skills level.
+In any recession there’s a growth in what you call ‘second choice jobs’ – jobs you take because you need the money.
+We need, in the longer term, to help people find the right job for their skills level.

 Deborah: Brexit has caused difficulties with trade, although some say it is only temporary.
-How will that affect unemployment?”
+How will that affect unemployment and the employability crisis?”

 Tony: It is a risk, yes, particularly if we were to look at what was missing from the budget.
 The budget retained the job retention scheme and that’s welcome.
 But the main challenge for the year ahead is not the firing but hiring.
 If we don’t get hiring up to well above pre-pandemic levels, we won’t reduce unemployment, we won’t improve job security and job quality and so on.
 And both the pandemic and Brexit look likely to affect hiring decisions.